 Make sure your container is completely clean, wash all jars with warm water and dry thoroughly.
 If it is not completely clean the wax and wick will not stick.

 If you purchased ‘wick stickums’ simply peel these off the sheet and stick them to the metal base of the wick (make sure the wick stickums are the same diameter as the metal base of the wick).
-If you are using a hot glue gun, put enough hot glue on the metal base of the wick so it is covered (be careful not to use too much that it cannot sit flat on the bottom of the jar).
+Alternatively, if you are using a hot glue gun, put enough glue on the metal base of the wick so it is covered (be careful not to use too much that it cannot sit flat on the bottom of the jar).

 Try to align the wick as close to the middle of the jar as possible and press flat onto the jar.
 If the jar is quite large you will need more than one wick so that it burns evenly, I often space them a pinkie finger apart.